kristiania-pg6301-2022/pg6301-innlevering-Sakelig/README.md

 ### Comments:

-- Not sure how to fix coveralls, but heard from others it was maybe not gonna be needed for exam (?)
+- Not sure how to fix coveralls for frontend and backend tests, but heard from others it was maybe not gonna be needed for exam (?)
 - Getting 90% test coverage was kinda hard, or rather stumbled on testing routing sites and not sites that shows stuff themself + backend